m4rcelotoledo/ContactList/README.md

 It should list all created Contacts and Data Tracking received by REST API.
 This API allows receiving, via POST, both the Contacts and Data Tracking from other sites that using the [libTracking.js](https://github.com/marcelotoledo5000/sample_tracking/blob/master/public/assets/js/libTracking.js).

+## 🚀 Recent Upgrade (2024)

+This project has been successfully upgraded from Ruby 2.7.0 to Ruby 3.4.6 and Rails 6.0 to Rails 7.2.2.2, following modern best practices and maintaining 100% test coverage.
+All functionality has been preserved while improving performance, security, and maintainability.

+**Key improvements:**
+- ✅ Ruby 3.4.6 (latest stable version)
+- ✅ Rails 7.2.2.2 (modern framework)
+- ✅ PostgreSQL 15 (latest database)
+- ✅ All gems updated to compatible versions
+- ✅ 100% test coverage maintained (36/36 tests passing)
+- ✅ Docker environment modernized
+- ✅ Security improvements (Host Authorization configured)
+- ✅ Asset pipeline optimized

+For detailed technical documentation about the upgrade process, see [docs/UPGRADE_TECHNICAL_REPORT.md](docs/UPGRADE_TECHNICAL_REPORT.md).

 ## Technical Informations and dependencies

-* The Ruby language - version 2.7.0
+* The Ruby language - version 3.4.6
-* The Rails gem     - version 6.0
+* The Rails gem     - version 7.2.2.2
-* RSpec             - version 4.0.0.beta4
+* RSpec             - version 8.0.2
-* Capybara          - version 3.30.0
+* Capybara          - version 3.39.0
-* Rubocop           - version 0.79.0
+* Rubocop           - version 1.50.0
-* PostgreSQL        - version 10
+* PostgreSQL        - version 15
 * Docker            - version 19.03.5-ce
 * Docker Compose    - version 1.25.1